X

 4. Quickly Pivot Your Offerings

-The “silent salesperson,” aka signage, is not only meant for retail.
-Just as many stores were closed during the height of the pandemic, so too were dine-in restaurants.
-As these establishments begin to reopen, a “silent salesperson” can actually stand in for those menus posted in restaurant windows, as well as tableside.
+The “silent salesperson,” aka signage, is not limited to retail.
+In food service, in-store signage can actually stand in for those menus posted in restaurant windows, as well as tableside.

 5. Surprise.
 Delight.
 Entertain.
 Reward.

 In-store signage is generally meant to connect retailers and brands with customers, yet these shoppers often have family in tow.
-Even though shoppers might not dwell as long as they did pre-pandemic, these tagalongs have been disrupting shopping trips for generations of parents.
+These tagalongs have been disrupting shopping trips for generations of parents.
 However, signage that sports downloadable QR codes can give family members something to interact with while others shop.
 In-store signage provides the perfect platform for scannable games, contests, and scavenger hunts that can reward players at checkout or incentivize a return visit in the future.
-Medallion Retail recently discussed QR codes that would appeal to and engage March Madness fans through games and contests.
+For example, Medallion Retail discussed QR codes that would appeal to and engage March Madness fans through games and contests.

-Medallion Retail considers QR codes a win-win for merchants both large and small because it promotes brands while providing data on how many people keyed into it.
-It helps restaurateurs as much as retailers who can discover why shoppers looked at signage with a QR code versus a one-dimensional print.
-Businesses who use these codes are going to spend less on their advertising, know more about their customer and then have the ability to provide multiple choices for ads in one code.
+Medallion Retail considers QR codes a win-win for merchants, both large and small, because they promote brands while providing data on how many people keyed in on them.
+They help restaurateurs as much as retailers, who can discover why shoppers looked at signage with a QR code versus a one-dimensional print.
+Businesses who use these codes are going to spend less on their advertising, know more about their customer, and then have the ability to provide multiple choices for ads in one code.

-Whether to calm the fears of consumers or help sell product where it might otherwise be lost in the fray, signage is truly coming of age as a silent salesperson.
+Whether to connect with customers in new ways or help sell products where it might otherwise be lost in the fray, signage is truly coming of age as a silent salesperson.
+Ready to make the most of in-store signage opportunities for your brand or retailer?
+Contact Medallion Retail today.

 Tags: